JimmyBcn/node-app/README.md

-# NodeBrowser
+# node-app

-A package to easily test how you can...
+A nodejs package for testing browser-node package